adammulligan/Enigma/README.md

 Please read the report for an in-depth introduction and discussion.

 Appendix D contains installation instructions.
-There is no need to compile the application yourself.
+There is no need to compile the application yourself, however if you do wish to compile it, you may use the ant build file, found in `enigma/build.xml`.

 Files are stored as so: